rust-lang/rfcs/text/0000-enum-variant-types.md

     println!("a is {}", a.0);
 }
 ```

+If multiple variants are bound with a single binding variable `x`, then the type of `x` will simply
+be the type of the enum, as before (i.e. binding on variants must be unambiguous).

 Variant types interact as expected with the proposed
 [generalised type ascription](https://github.com/rust-lang/rfcs/pull/2522) (i.e. the same as type